 Up on the second floor, bedroom five features glorious views and a double superking bed and single bed with truckle bed.
 This can be set up with four single beds, if you’re having a kidsfest.
 Opposite is another luxurious bathroom with vaulted ceiling and rolltop bath.

 Take the secondary staircase to the upper ground level from the ground floor by children’s snug to find a family suite with two connecting bedrooms sharing a bathroom.
-Bedroom six, a double with a kingsize bed, connects to bedroom seven, a children’s room with double bunk bed and truckle bed.
+Bedroom six, a double with a kingsize bed, connects to bedroom seven, a children’s room with double bunk bed.